-The Neapolitan creche went on display in the White House following 1961, when Loretta Hines Howard, a collector of religious figures, installed it in a niche in the East Room against a backdrop of gold curtains.
-The figures of men, women, angels, animals, kings and cherubs depicting the Nativity scene were arranged in a pyramid shape representing the evergreen tree.
+The Kennedy family’s Christmas card was the first time a religious symbol had been placed on one sent from the White House.
+The Neopolitan crèche had gone on display when Loretta Hines Howard, an artist and collector of religious figures, installed it within a niche in the East Room, against a backdrop of gold curtains.
+The figures of men, women, angels, animals and cherubs that depicted the Nativity scene were arranged in a pyramid shape, representing an evergreen tree.

-The Kennedys had intended to spend Christmas in Palm Beach, Florida.
-Instead, Jacqueline Kennedy mourned for her husband while trying to find a home for herself and her two children.
-In early December, she moved into a friend’s house in Georgetown with John Jr. and Caroline.
+Prior to JFK‘s assassination, the Kennedy family had intended to spend Christmas in Palm Beach, Florida, visiting the president’s parents and siblings.
+Instead, Jacqueline mourned for her husband while trying to find a home for herself and her two children.
+In early December, she moved back to Georgetown with John, Jr. and Caroline.

-Also in 2007, during the George W. Bush presidency, one of the stops on the tour of White House holiday decorations was the collection of Christmas cards from previous presidents and first ladies.
-But noticeably missing was the card from 1963, out of respect for the Kennedys.
+In 2007, during the George W. Bush presidency, one of the stops of the White House holiday decorations tour was a collection of Christmas cards sent by previous presidents and first ladies.
+Noticeably missing was the 1963 Kennedy card, out of respect for the family.